AlexR0m/My_Agar/Readme.md

-The application created based on the famous game Agar and makes it possible to play it offlinet.
+The application created based on the famous game Agar and makes it possible to play it offline.